UP govt to organise ‘Har Ghar Solar Abhiyan’ from October 2 - The Statesman

 The aim of this campaign is to achieve the target of 6,000 megawatts of solar rooftop plant installations (residential/commercial).

+To promote solar energy in the state, the Yogi government is going to organise ‘Har Ghar Solar Abhiyan’ in Lucknow and Varanasi Solar City for the entire month starting on October 2, marking the birth anniversary of Mahatma Gandhi.

-To promote solar energy in the state, the Yogi Adityanath Government in Uttar Pradesh is going to organize a month-long ‘Har Ghar Solar Abhiyan’ in Lucknow and Varanasi Solar City from October 2, marking the birth anniversary of Mahatma Gandhi.
+To promote solar energy in the state, the Yogi government is going to organise ‘Har Ghar Solar Abhiyan’ in Lucknow and Varanasi Solar City for the entire month starting on October 2, marking the birth anniversary of Mahatma Gandhi.

-UPNEDA Director Anupam Shukla said here on Saturday that the first boot camp under ‘Har Ghar Solar Abhiyan’ will be organized at Vikas Bhawan in Lucknow and near the Municipal Corporation office in Varanasi.
+UPNEDA Director Anupam Shukla said that “the first boot camp under ‘Har Ghar Solar Abhiyan’ will be organised at Vikas Bhawan in Lucknow and near the Municipal Corporation office in Varanasi.

 Advertisement

-He said that in this camp organized in the interest of consumers, along with residential and commercial consumers, concerned officers and employees of various other departments will also participate.
+He said that in this camp organised in the interest of consumers, along with residential and commercial consumers, concerned officers and employees of various other departments will also participate.”

-Furthermore, people will receive comprehensive information about the installation of solar rooftop systems and the process for applying, as well as details about setting up net meters during the camp.
+Furthermore, people will receive comprehensive information about the installation of solar rooftop systems and the process for applying, as well as details about setting up net metres during the camp, the release said.

 Advertisement